codelif/hyprnotify/README.md

 ```sh
 notify-send "This is very big!" -h string:x-hyprnotify-font-size:40
 ```
-Add a urgency hint and last for 20 seconds:
+Add an urgency hint and last for 20 seconds:
 ```sh
 notify-send "This is serious stuff!" -u critical -t 20000
 ```